Last Updated on October 28, 2023

 What are “singing” and “booming” sands?

-In a few places in the world a phenomenon can occur that causes the shifting sands of a dune to produce an audible sound.
+In a few selected places in the world a phenomenon can occur that causes the shifting sands of a dune to produce an audible sound.
 These dunes are called singing dunes or booming dunes.

 Sources: Sand Dunes of the Southwest